sneakybeaky/asdf-demo/README.md

 ## `go2`

 The `go2` folder is just a small update on the `go` folder contents.
+The `install` script and the root's `.tool-versions` are two files that would be dropped into a project and run using a project's `Makefile` or called directly.

 I would like feedback on these changes to the `go` folder.